 - Using OskiCat (but not Melvyl) you can also renew your books online, look up course reserve materials by course number or instructor name, and place holds on items that other library users have already checked out.

-- Using Melvyl (but not OskiCat) you can find articles as well as books, easily format a citation for copying into a bibliography, and see images of book covers, when available.
-Melvyl will also show you the location and availablity of items that we own.
+- Using Melvyl (but not OskiCat) you can find articles as well as books, and easily format a citation for copying into a bibliography.
+Melvyl will also show you the location and availablity of items that we have on our campus.

 - Enter terms related to your topic in the search boxes.
 If you want to specify where in the record your term(s) should be searched, you can select a search field from the optional Select a Field drop-down list.
 Select a Boolean operator (AND, OR, NOT) to combine search boxes.
 AND is the default.

 - Boolean/Phrase searching is the default type of search and is recommended.

 - Choosing the option “linked full text” will only retrieve results that include links to the full text that reside within this database.
 This is NOT RECOMMENDED, since it doesn’t include the links to full text we provide through UC e-Links and will greatly limit the number of results you retrieve.

 - Some scholarly materials are not peer reviewed so unless you are limiting your search to articles, you might avoid checking this box.